frzi/blinkjs/README.md

 [![Dependencies][dependencies-badge]][dependencies-badge-url]
 [![Dev Dependencies][devdependencies-badge]][devdependencies-badge-url]

 __blink.js__ (not to be confused with [Blink](https://www.chromium.org/blink), the Chromium render engine) is a small, easy to use GPGPU library for the web, exploiting the power of WebGL 2.0.
-WebCL is pretty much a dead end now and compute shaders are not (yet) a part of the WebGL specs. __blink.js__ is here to fill that void in your compute-loving heart.

 Please note: __blink.js__ uses its own WebGL 2.0 context.
 Which means it's not pluggable with other WebGL frameworks.
 Though, theoretically, you could use blink.js' context as your main WebGL context.